0xPeerHold/cmdbin/README.md

 To use it, switch sharing on in the interface.
 You will be shown an address and a six-digit PIN.
 On the other device, open the address and enter the PIN.

+If your machine is on more than one network — Wi-Fi and Ethernet, or with a VPN, Docker or a virtual machine running — you will see several addresses.
+They are listed most-likely-first, so try the top one and work down.

 Things to know before you switch it on:

 * Guests get full access, not read-only.
 A paired device can create, edit and delete commands just as you can.
 Only sharing itself, the PIN lockout reset, and quitting the program are restricted to the machine running it.